 The 36-credit, full-time Global Fashion Management program is offered in collaboration with Hong Kong Polytechnic University and the Institut Français de la Mode in Paris.
 Its purpose is to prepare fashion industry managers for executive positions.
 The curriculum includes courses in production management and the supply chain, global marketing and fashion brand management, culture and international business, corporate finance for managers, politics and world trade, business policy, global retail management, and three seminars taught at the participating institutions.
 The course of study is completed in a three-semester period.
 Graduating students are prepared for advancement within their sectors of the fashion industry.
+Curriculum below is for the entering class of Fall 2016.

-PAMELA ELLSWORTH, Associate Chairperson 212 217.4304, pamela ellsworth@fitnyc.edu fitnyc.edu/qfm
+PAMELA ELLSWORTH, Associate Chairperson pamela ellsworth@fitnyc.edu fitnyc.edu/qfm